SongminYu/render/docs/todos/dev_logic.md

 ### renovation

-- [ ] Possibility to apply the non-renovation probability at building level (so, before iterating through components)
+- [ ] possibility to apply the non-renovation probability at building level (so, before iterating through components)
 - [ ] limit the probability of lifecycle renovation being triggered (maybe too high now)

 ### both